Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Our research presents a novel technique to determine the chemotactic response of bacteria in a chemical gradient.
-Our approach involves analysing bacterial tracks extracted from films to determine the chemotactic velocity.
-We assess the total and diffusive velocities to obtain the characteristics of bacterial movement in response to the chemical gradient.
-We have successfully applied our method to experiments performed in a microfluidic chip where a population of bacteria can be placed in a constant gradient of chemical elements, the 3-channel chip.
+Our research presents a novel technique for determining the chemotactic response of bacteria to a chemical gradient.
+Our approach involves analysing bacterial tracks extracted from time-lapse images to determine the chemotactic velocity.
+We assess the net and diffusive velocities to characterise bacterial movement in response to a chemical gradient.
+Accurately evaluating the diffusive flux $\mu(c)\partial b/\partial y$ can be quite challenging~\cite{Bouvard_2022}, as bacterial motility may depend on the "local" concentration $c$ or the concentration experienced over a specific duration.
+However, the weak dependence of the bacterial diffusivity $\mu$ on the concentration of chemoattractants used in this study (see SM~\ref{sec:mot}) helps to perform the evaluation consistently.
+We thus successfully apply our method to experiments performed on a 3-channel microfluidic chip, where a population of bacteria can be placed in a steady, uniform gradient of chemical elements.

 By using this method, we assess the chemotactic susceptibility of \textit{E. coli} to MeAsp and casamino acids.
-The data collected with MeAsp can be compared to existing research ~\cite{Ahmed_2010, Kalinin_Jiang_Tu_Wu_2009}.
-Additionally, the use of casamino acids broadens the approach to include mixed consumable chemoattractants, which are more prevalent in nature.
+The data collected using MeAsp can be compared to existing research~\cite{Ahmed_2010, Kalinin_Jiang_Tu_Wu_2009}.
+Additionally, the use of casamino acids broadens the approach to include mixed consumable small peptides, which mimic the natural nutrient gradients bacteria encounter in their environments.
 Our measurements are compared with those obtained from analysing the steady-state bacteria concentration profile.
-We demonstrate that the proposed method is (i) faster, as it does not require waiting for the system to reach a stationary state, which typically takes around twenty minutes; (ii) allows for measurements within a smaller spatial window, facilitating localised analysis of chemotaxis; and (iii) offers improved statistics because more data can be collected during a single experiment.
+We demonstrate that the proposed method is (i) faster, as it does not require waiting for the bacterial concentration profile to reach a stationary state, which takes around twenty additional minutes after the establishment of the chemical gradient ($\simeq \qty{30}{\minute}$), see SM~\ref{sec:steady}; (ii) allows for measurements within a smaller spatial window, facilitating localised analysis of chemotaxis; and (iii) offers improved statistics because more data can be collected during a single experiment.
 Thanks to these advantages, the concentration range in which a chemotactic response is observed is identified with precision.